MeeFoundation/docs/Concepts.md

 - **Store** data in local contexts
   - Data is stored according to shared or app-specific schema.
 In some contexts this local data is authoritative whereas in other cases it is a copy of externally managed context data.

+- **Authenticate** user (e.g. using facial recognition, etc.)

+- **Manage** a Secret Recovery Phrase
   - During installation the user is asked create a **Secret Recovery Phrase (SRP)** that is never shared.
 This SRP is used as a source of entropy for the generation of cryptographic keys and thus acts as a root for a person's identity.
 Their data is encrypted using keys generated from the SRP.
 For disaster recovery purposes the user is encouraged to divide the SRP into encrypted fragments according to Shamir's [How to share a secret](https://dl.acm.org/doi/10.1145/359168.359176).
 The agent presents the user with a choice of options for where to store these fragments including with friends (for "social recovery"), in files and optionally in a Shared Secret Service hosted by a service provider the user trusts.

-**Authenticator functionality:**

-- **Login** with Connnect-with-Mee, OpenID SIOP, SIWE, etc.
-- **Authenticate** user (e.g. using facial recognition, etc.)

 See also [Roadmap.md](Roadmap.md).